Chacalbis/futsal-teamup/README.md

 The program creates new team assignments based on the pool of combinations generator style.

-* Profile Difference: Ensures that teams have similar technical and endurance profiles.
+* Profile Difference: Ensures that teams have similar technical, endurance and vision profiles.
 This is the primary criterion to avoid mismatches like a highly enduring team against a less enduring one.
-* Score Balance: Minimizes the difference in overall scores between the teams.
+* Score Balance: Minimizes the difference in overall scores between the teams (exclude the vision note which seems less impactful than the others).
 * Variance: Keeps the variance within each team low to maintain cohesion.

 ### Adjustable Weights